Online Learning with Multiple Fairness Regularizers via Graph-Structured Feedback: Our Framework for Reasoning with Multiple Fairness Regularizers

-As the need for additional notions of model fairness, and the establishment of a trade-off among them increases, it is necessary to build up a comprehensive framework for reasoning about multiple fairness regularisers, especially when not all regularisers can be fully satisfied simultaneously.
-Let us consider discretised time and $T$ be the number of time steps (rounds).
-Let $[T] = {1,\dots,T}$.
-The set of vertices includes action vertices $V_a = \{a^1,\dots,a^{I}\}$ and fairness regulariser vertices $V_f = \{f^1,\dots,f^{J}\}$.
-Further, we assume there exists a possibly time-varying, (un)directed compatibility graph $\mathcal{G}^t= (V_a,V_f,E^t)$, where edges $E^t$ represent the (possibly) time varying relation among the multiple actions and fairness regularisers vertices $V_a,V_f$.
+As the need for additional notions of model fairness grows and the trade-offs among them become increasingly important, it is necessary to develop a comprehensive framework for reasoning about multiple fairness regularizers—particularly in cases where not all regularizers can be fully satisfied simultaneously.

+We consider discrete time, with $T$ denoting the number of time steps (rounds).
+We assume the existence of a possibly time-varying, (un)directed compatibility graph $\mathcal{G}^t = (A, F, E^t)$.
+The vertex set includes action vertices $a \in A$ and fairness regularizer vertices $f \in F$.
+The (possibly time-varying) relationships among them are encoded in the edge set $E^t$, where $v \xrightarrow{t} v'$ denotes an edge from vertex $v$ to vertex $v'$ at time $t$, with $v \in A \cup F$.
+Specifically, there are two types of relationships:

-We follow \cite{alon2015online} to define the neighbourhood of action vertices.
-A directed edge from an action vertex $a^{i}$ to a regulariser vertex $f^{j}$ represents that conducting action $a^{i}$ will affect regulariser $f^{j}$.
-This relation is captured by in-neighbours $\inN(f^j)$ of a regulariser vertex $f^j$, in \eqref{equ:out-neighbours}, defined as a subset of action vertices which could affect $f^j$ in round $t$.
-On the other hand, a directed edge from an action vertex $a^{i1}$ to another action vertex $a^{i2}$ represents that conducting action $a^{i1}$ will disclose the reward if conducting action $a^{i2}$.
-This relation is captured by out-neighbours $\outN(a^i)$ of an action vertex $a^i$, in \eqref{equ:out-neighbours}, defined as a subset of action vertices whose reward will be disclosed if we conduct $a^i$ in round $t$.
+\begin{itemize} \item[$a \xrightarrow{t} f$:] A directed edge from an action vertex $a$ to a regularizer vertex $f$ indicates that executing action $a$ will affect regularizer $f$.
+This relation is captured by the subset of action vertices that can influence $f$ in round $t$. \item[$a \xrightarrow{t} a'$:] A directed edge from an action vertex $a$ to another action vertex $a'$ indicates that executing action $a$ will reveal the reward of executing action $a'$.
+This relation is captured by the subset of action vertices whose rewards will be disclosed when $a$ is executed in round $t$. \end{itemize}

+In fact, if we remove the set of regulariser vertices $F$, the graph reduces to the standard graph-structured bandit setting.
+The introduction of the extra vertex set $F$ allows us to explicitly account for the states of the fairness regularisers and their associated rewards.

-Each regulariser vertex $f^j$ is characterised by a state $s^{(j,t)}\in\mathcal{S}$ in round $t$.
-The state $s^{(j,t)}$ evolves if any in-neighbours of regulariser vertex $f^j$ are conducted, as in \eqref{equ:state-transmission}:
+Suppose there exists a state space $S$.
+Each regulariser vertex $f \in F$ is characterized by a state $s \in S$.
+The state of a regulariser vertex evolves whenever any action vertex $a$ such that $a \xrightarrow{t} f$ are executed at time $t$, as formalized in \eqref{equ:state-transmission}: